-I look at the creative process as a collaboration between the raw materials found in nature and the artist (also from nature as we often forget).
-Each has a voice in the process.
-For me its helpful to remember art as a collaboration with nature and not an isolated event by man.
-Art is an expression of our connection to the natural world.
-Beautiful places create a mirror that reflects inside us and helps to draw creativity to the surface.
+I look at the creative process as a collaboration between nature and the artist where each has a voice in the process.
+Art is a celebration of our contact with the natural world.
+Beautiful places inspire us and become a mirror that reflects inside and helps to stir creativity to the surface.

 Ann Korologos Gallery Basalt, CO